Esgorotg666/ChordDice-V2/replit.md

 # Overview

-This Freemium Chord Riff Generator is a web application designed for musicians to practice and create musical chord progressions.
+Guitar Dice is a freemium chord riff generator web application designed for musicians to practice and create musical chord progressions.
 It features a 12x11 grid mapping musical keys to chord types, with color-coding for major and minor contexts.
 Users can generate single chords or 4-chord progressions using a virtual dice system.
 The application incorporates a comprehensive freemium business model, including usage limits, ad-supported token generation, subscription upgrades, and a referral program to drive user acquisition and engagement.

 # User Preferences